johnhadaway/plurality.net/src/site/versions/english.md

 Furthermore, while these tools can transform the public sector around the world, they are not only relevant or even primarily, relevant to national democracies.
 Instead, they offer a way for every organization, from churches to corporations, to foster more productive and dynamic cooperation.
 Companies can empower intrapreneurship and cross-divisional infrastructure faster than ever before.
 Private and sovereign data sharing can contain and cure disease.
 A new media landscape can simultaneously be more trustworthy and consensual on key facts than ever before while empowering voices marginalized by traditional gate-keepers.
 Plurality is thus not for politics and government alone, any more than the internet was for the military and universities that first built it.
 Instead, it is a new technological paradigm that can transform every sector and the lives of every individual for the better if we learn how to harness it.

 But just like the internet and other transformative technologies, Plurality will only thrive to the extent we invest in it.
 The internet began as a network established by the United States Defense Department’s Advanced Research Projects Agency (ARPANET) to experiment with new decentralized user interface designs.
 Yet the vision of ARPANET’s founders, like JCR Licklider, on which ours is closely modeled, was only very partially realized because it never mobilized the public and international support and multisectoral investment needed to follow it through.
 Instead, as Licklider predicted, it was mostly captured by monopolists who stymied its potential.
 Today we have the chance to correct that mistake and build a future where our technologies express and empower our highest ideals, rather than degrading them.
 Every activist, artist, technologist, citizen, policymaker and organization has a key role to play in the struggle for that future.

+When we see “internet of things”, let’s make it an internet of beings.

+When we see “virtual reality”, let’s make it a shared reality.

+When we see “machine learning”, let’s make it collaborative learning.

+When we see “user experience”, let’s make it about human experience.

+When we hear “the singularity is near”, let us remember: the plurality is here.

 # CHAPTER OUTLINE